 All told, the patents point towards a very different version of the PlayStation VR.
 While patent diagrams retain the same basic shape for the headset, the addition of eye-tracking, facial tracking, and multiple cameras means the PSVR 2 can do so much more.
 And wireless support would remove the lengthy cable and breakout box attached to the current PSVR.

-Mallinson also mentioned a wireless VR headset, like the patent above.
-"Wireless transmission technology is getting better every day.
+Playstation's Dominic Mallinson also talked about Sony's next-gen wireless VR headset: "Wireless transmission technology is getting better every day.
 New technologies such as 60 gigahertz are allowing for these options to become possible for VR products," he said.

 PSVR 2 outlook